 Putting the finishing touches to your home theater is a bigger job than many people think.
 I found that after buying all the fun bits of tech, you still need to go ahead and get all the accessories to go with them.
-One of the most important of these are surge protectors.
+One of the most important of these is surge protectors.

 What is a surge protector?
 Well, it’s a pretty self-explanatory device actually.
 A surge protector is designed to protect your electronic devices from spikes or fluctuations in the power supply.
 This is an issue experienced more in some places than others, particularly if you experience a lot of thunderstorms.